West Bank village, proudly self-reliant, now faces wartime hostility

 Mr. Rizaqallah and his wife, Hanin, are visibly tired.

-While their garden is flourishing with tomatoes in season, and bountiful zucchini and eggplant are weeks away, the markets they sell to are shrinking.
+While their garden is flourishing with tomatoes in-season, and bountiful zucchini and eggplant are weeks away, the markets they sell to are shrinking.

 “The market is dead.
 No one is there and no one is buying,” Ms. Rizaqallah says, recently returned from Nablus, once the main hub to sell goods.
 She has stopped posting photos of her goods on Facebook.
 “Most people just don’t have the money,” she says.

-Due to the depressed West Bank economy, the couple has had better success selling pickled eggplants to the UAE than to neighboring villages.
+Due to the depressed West Bank economy, the couple have had better success selling pickled eggplants to the United Arab Emirates than to neighboring villages.

 Yet the couple, like the village itself, are still planning for the future.
 In their backyard, Mr. Rizaqallah has cleared a small plot for citrus trees; the chicken coop is alive with chicks.

-The municipality is preparing a nursery for indigenous crops and plants to share across the West Bank and is teaching organic farming.
+The municipality is preparing a nursery for indigenous crops and plants to share across the West Bank, and it is teaching organic farming.

-Its home garden program now has 300 households growing, trading, and selling produce in what it bills as “home economics of resistance” to occupation.
+Its home-garden program now has 300 households growing, trading, and selling produce in what it bills as the “home economics of resistance” to occupation.

 But when Farkha sought Palestinian Authority funding last year for 12 projects ranging from water to agriculture to infrastructure, it did not receive a single reply.
 The PA did not respond to a request for comment.

-There is an unshakeable feeling here that the village is on its own.
+There is an unshakable feeling here that the village is on its own.

-“We are surviving, but these are all individual initiatives, we are going at it alone,” says Mr. Rizaqallah.
+“We are surviving, but these are all individual initiatives; we are going at it alone,” says Mr. Rizaqallah.
 “A village cannot stand up to an entire army and settler militias.
 We need national initiatives.
 We need unity and support in order to endure.”

 “If we were placed under siege, we would have self-sufficiency for 20 or 30 days,” Mr. Rizaqallah says, “but after that we couldn’t last.”